Athou/commafeed/README.md

 - Open `commafeed-server` in your preferred Java IDE.
     - CommaFeed uses Lombok, you need the Lombok plugin for your IDE.
-    - If using Eclipse, Go to Window → Preferences → Maven → Annotation Processing and check "Automatically configure JDT APT"
 - Start `CommaFeedApplication.java` in debug mode with `server config.dev.yml` as arguments

 ### Frontend